adamsilver/adamsilver.io-jekyll/_posts/2016-05-20-how-we-cut-our-mvp-in-half-to-launch-kidly.md

 James is running an entire company and bringing every piece of the puzzle together.
 He has to consider the overall vision at all times during every small and large decision.

-Couple that with the aim to provide a level of service to rival Amazon and you start to understand reducing various parts of an MVP might be difficult at best, at least until pressure forces your hand.
+Couple that with the aim to provide a level of service to rival Amazon and you start to understand reducing various parts of an MVP might be difficult at the best of times.

 For me it was more about getting this thing live and in front of our customers as soon as possible because the real feedback on product design starts then.
 So I was more trigger happy to kill off features.

 But ultimately, what is right for KIDLY is somewhere in between.
-There is no “right” or “wrong” MVP — you just have to get your team on the same page and as soon as possible.
+There is no “right” or “wrong” MVP &mdash; you just have to get your team on the same page and as soon as possible.

-### 2. Accept that perfect doesn’t exist
+### 2. "Good enough" is good enough

-During the first few months at KIDLY James made us read the wonderful book *Rework* by Jason Fried.
-In it there is a chapter explaining the concept of “Good Enough” and that there is no perfect.
-Perhaps we were a little late on this one.
+During the first few months at KIDLY James gave us *Rework* by Jason Fried, to read.
+In it there is a chapter explaining the concept of “Good Enough”.

 If you can accept early on that perfect doesn’t exist, you can get the macro things done earlier.
 This in turn is good for momentum and morale because as a team you feel like your moving forwards at a positive rate.
-Without momentum you lose motivation.
+Without momentum you can lose motivation.

 If you avoid details early on then you get to have a rough copy of your product holistically.
 This is beneficial because a product is normally experienced as a whole not in piecemeal.